 6. Give priority to DevOps culture before DevOps tools

-DevOps operational procedures require support instead of leadership, and the entire process is indicative of the fact that the culture is cooperative.
+The final point of our DevOps implementation roadmap.
+DevOps processes and procedures require support instead of leadership, and the entire process is indicative of the fact that the culture is cooperative.
 Communications fuel the journey that will take a project to completion.
 Any organization that focuses on related automation tools and metrics over the course of communication will fall short when adopting reliable DevOps methods.